ross-sum/bliss_term/README.md

 Outstanding features required of the application and other work required are as
 follows:
+* The cursor is not displayed or active when the application first opens.
+The cause has yet to be found but appears to be some issue with Gtk.Text_View.
+  The work-around is to press the Down Arrow when you first open the first terminal.
+It will be visible for all terminals, new or already created, from there on in.
 * Error repair including for window resize when changing lines or column.
 * Allow editing and update of the CSS in the Setup dialogue box and make the changes take effect straight away.
 See Gtk.Text_Buffer for the hooks for editing (e.g. cut, copy, paste, selection and iterators).
 * Modify Bliss Term so that all components of the system, including hints, about text and help, use the selected language in the selected font.
 * Get window docking to work.
 * Display the Manual using a mark-up to highlight headings and the like.
 At the moment it does not do that, rather it just displays plain text (with the mark-up/mark-down displayed as plain text).
 * Code linting and automated testing is required.
+* Cut, copy and paste needs some more work.
+Selection is not done well as it is the native selection supplied by the Gtk.Text_Buffer/Gtk.Text_View, which is not always obvious.
+Paste does not yet work properly when in command history mode (mostly a display issue).
+* The codes for Page Up and Page Down are clearly not correct.
+There is a work-around in place, but it is probably not optimal.
+* 'exit' needs fixing: it exits the currently active terminal (and the application if it is the only terminal remaining) even when exiting a shell (which it shouldn't).
+* The delete operation in the Process_Keys sub-procedure throws an error warning into the terminal that this terminal is called from.
+The error warning is harmless, but is ugly.
+There is another similar error that occurs when in the alternative buffer (which is the case when using something like less or vi) that also needs identifying and somehow removing.
+* The cursor shapes cannot be changed.
+This is an issue with the Gtk.Text_View and would require Gtk.Text_View/Gtk.Text_Buffer to be modified or rewritten.
+  If someone with C++ skills would like to do that, ... :-)
+* Not all Escape commands have been implemented.
+Finishing those off would be potentially useful for those applications that have yet be tested with Bliss_Term.
+* Word wrap is yet to be implemented.
+At the moment, the terminal assumes an 'endless' (1000 character) line length.
+It should enforce word wrap when the user requests it.

+There are probably numerous other errors that I have yet to discover.
+I am actively using this terminal emulator whenever it is safe for me to do so, so I hope to discover most of them myself.
+My current challenge is to get it to edit a document using vi without any issues.
+I have already tested less and it is satisfactory.
+I have seen some strange behaviour from time to time when scrolling through the history buffer, but have yet to identify exact causes of issues.